mkinney/webpinggo/readme.txt

 - tag release
 git tag -a v0.2 -m "v0.2"
 git push origin --tags
+git push
-- create a release in GitHub for that tag git push
+- create a release in GitHub for that tag, which will trigger the release github action to run